AHGGG/poe-node-api/README.md

 ## TODO
 - [ ] Add type definition to bots/viewer/nextData
+- [ ] Use free SMS/email services to log in?

 ## Notes
 - I'm working on one of my project which can integrate any bot like chatgpt by plugin.
 But I can't find any poe node api, so I try to write this client.
 Huge thanks to [poe-api](https://github.com/ading2210/poe-api)(ISC License) and [poe](https://github.com/muharamdani/poe)(MIT License).